oobecomau/desktop.gov.au/docs/blueprint/platform.md

 If user notifications are enabled administrators can either use a Microsoft-provided default message or provide their own, which will include their organisational logo (if it has been uploaded to Defender for Cloud Apps).

-User Monitoring Design Decisions for all agencies and implementation types.
+User Monitoring Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 User monitoring notifications | Not enabled | There is no default requirement to notify users.
-Agencies can enable User Monitoring as appropriate to meet operational requirements without impacting the cyber security posture of the environment.
+Organisations can enable User Monitoring as appropriate to meet operational requirements without impacting the cyber security posture of the environment.

 ##### Device identification